-Sales & Operations Planning (S&OP) can give your business an edge over the competition – minimal investment in resources to yield substantial results!
+Sales & Operations Planning (S&OP), also known as SIOP (including inventory in the title) can give your business an edge over the competition – minimal investment in resources to yield substantial results!
 Although S&OP which balances demand with supply has been around for a long time, I’ve seen interest in this concept increase as businesses are looking for ways to leapfrog the competition in today’s new normal business environment.

 In the new normal, we must be better than we’ve been in the last several decades just to maintain our market position.
 Customers are demanding more for less with significant improved service levels and quicker lead times.
 How can we achieve this?
 Lean?
 Six Sigma?
 Sure, all of these types of initiatives are important; however, they have become an assumption – necessary for survival.
 Instead, we must find new ways to stand out in the crowd.
 Why not renew an old concept that will give us an edge?
 A few keys to success with S&OP include: 1) Executive commitment.
 2) Collaborate.
 3) Simplify.